 - Short-term employee benefits, such as wages and salaries, paid annual leave and paid sick leave, bonuses and non-monetary benefits (e.g. cars) for current employees. - Benefits earned by current employees but payable 12 months or more after the end of the reporting period, such as disability benefits.

 Budget

-An expression, mainly in financial terms, of the Council's intended income and expenditure to carry out its objectives system.
-Statute required that the charge to the General Fund Balance is determined by the capital control system.
+An expression, mainly in financial terms, of the Council's intended income and expenditure to carry out its objectives

 Capital Adjustment Account